2018 Nissan 370z Nismo

 - Balanced drive feel when you get it going

-- Great precision and
+- Great steering precision

 - Do not look for a good ride feel.
 The suspension is pretty harsh on rougher roads.
 It may not be a good daily driver unless you're always on smooth roads.